Today's Articles

 The Luba People, a story

 *The Luba people are affirmed on this date in 2000 BCE.
 The Luba or Baluba people are an ethnolinguistic group indigenous to the south-central region of the Democratic Republic of the Congo.
 The Majority of the Luba live in this country, mainly in its Katanga, Kasai, and Maniema provinces.
 The Baluba consist of many sub-groups who speak various dialects of Luba (e.g., Luba-Kasai, Luva, a Bantu language, Luba-Katanga) or other languages, such as Swahili.
-The Baluba developed a society and culture by about the 400s CE, later developing a well-organized community in the Upemba Depression known as the Baluba confederation.
+The Baluba developed a society and culture by about the 400s CE, later developing a well-organized community in the Upemba Depression known as the Baluba Confederation.

 Luba society consisted of miners, smiths, woodworkers, potters, crafters, and people of various other professions.
 Their success and wealth grew greatly over time, but this also caused their gradual decline to marauding bands of slavers, robbers, and terrorists from among Portuguese and Omani-led or influenced invasions.
 Archaeological evidence proves that the Baluba had settlements around the lakes and marshes of the Upemba Depression by the fifth century CE.
 The evidence suggesting an advanced Iron Age society comes from multiple sites, and these are among the best-developed archaeological records in Central Africa.

-The metalworking techniques in use by the early Luba people included drawing out thin wires, twisting and laminating them, and plaiting them into complex well-designed shapes such as necklaces, bracelets, and hooks for fishing, needles for sewing, and such.
+The metalworking techniques in use by the early Luba people included drawing out thin wires, twisting and laminating them, and plaiting them into complex, well-designed shapes such as necklaces, bracelets, hooks for fishing, needles for sewing, and such.
 These products attracted interest and demand from far-off ethnic groups, creating trade opportunities and traders amongst the Luba people.
-This trade and all economic activity in the villages of the Luba people had a tribute system, where a portion of the hunt, fish or produce was given to the lineage head or the people guarding the borders.
+This trade and all economic activity in the villages of the Luba people had a tribute system, where a portion of the hunt, fish, or produce was given to the lineage head or the people guarding the borders.

 New Poem Each Day